 Eve’s twin brother, Alex, was the first of the pair to be hauled unceremoniously through their mother’s emergency caesarean section incision as he was lying anteriorly when the decision to proceed urgently with the surgery was made.
 Eve, in a separate—and, surprisingly, unruptured—amniotic sac of her own, followed a minute later.

-The sense of separation that Eve had felt as she developed in the womb—of being close to, but distinctly separated from her brother—continued throughout her life.
-To Eve, other people and the outside world always felt a little distant and just slightly out of reach; she always felt that she just didn’t quite belong.
+The sense of separation that Eve had felt as she developed in the womb, of being close to but distinctly separated from her brother, continued throughout her life.
+To Eve, other people and the outside world always felt a little distant and just slightly out of reach.
+Eve always felt that she just didn’t belong.

-Eve was frequently told throughout her life that she had been born with a silver spoon in her mouth.
-Not surprising, really, given her wealthy high-profile parents, Ken and Faye Abercrombie.
-Eve, however, always found this description to be both annoying and reductionist:
+Eve was frequently told through her early years that she’d been born with a silver spoon in her mouth.
+Not surprising, really, given her wealthy, high-profile parents, Ken and Faye Abercrombie.
+Eve, however, always found this description to be both annoying and reductionist.

 “Born with a silver spoon in my mouth!!
 What does that even mean?
 Mummy and daddy are rich and successful, sure, but does that mean my life is all shiny and wonderful?
-No. Far from it.
-From my perspective, all I see around me are people who are more attractive, more talented, happier, and getting more love and recognition than I am.
+No, far from it.
+From my perspective, all I see around me are people who are more attractive, more talented, happier, and getting more love and recognition than I do.
 I really wish that people could see how hard it is to be me sometimes.”

 In fact, Eve was more likely to present the opposite view: that being born to wealthy, high-profile parents offered no life advantage what-so-ever.
 She would even go so far as to argue that it made her life more miserable.
 In truth, Eve would have been unhappy wherever she grew up—in poverty or in abundance—as it was simply part of her inherent nature to be melancholy.
-If she’d lived in the time of Hippocrates or Galen, Eve would have been diagnosed with an overabundance of the humor melaina chole, black bile.
+If she’d lived in the time of Hippocrates and Galen, Eve would have been diagnosed with an overabundance of the humor, melaina chole—black bile.

-Alex was upbeat, positive, full of drive and ambition, and constantly achieving whatever he put his mind to.
-Eve, on the other hand, found getting motivated to do anything challenging at the best of times, and self-doubt was a debilitating companion she carried with her through life.
-Alex was enthusiastic, popular, and successful, all of which Eve found to be exceedingly irritating.
+Eve’s brother, Alex, on the other hand, was upbeat, positive, full of drive and ambition, and constantly achieving whatever he put his mind to.
+Eve found getting motivated to do anything challenging at the best of times, and self-doubt was a debilitating companion she carried with her through life.
+Alex was enthusiastic, popular, and successful, all which Eve found to be exceedingly irritating.

-Alex and Eve were IVF babies, a test-tube ultimately being the required receptacle for Ken’s sperm to encounter Faye’s eggs given the complete absence of carnal relations in the Abercrombie’s marital bed by this time.
-Early on the twins had a third sibling, a sister—the third embryo implanted into Faye’s womb along with Alex and Eve—but she’d died at around six weeks gestation.
-Growing up Eve would sometimes feel a vague presence, like someone standing quietly in shadow, when no one was actually there.
-During a hypnotherapeutic regression later in her life, Eve reconnected with the consciousness of her long-lost sister, and the ghostly presence that’d persistently haunted her finally made sense.
+Alex and Eve were IVF babies, a test-tube ultimately being the required receptacle for Ken Abercrombie’s sperm to have an encounter with one of his wife’s eggs given the complete absence of carnal relations in the Abercrombie marital bed by this time.
+Early on the twins had a third sibling, a sister—the third embryo implanted into Faye’s womb along with Alex and Eve—but she’d died at around ten weeks gestation.
+Growing up Eve would sometimes feel a vague presence, like someone standing quietly in shadow when no one was there.
+During a hypnotherapeutic regression session later in her life, Eve reconnected with the consciousness of her long-lost sister, and the ghostly presence that’d haunted her finally made sense.
 From then on Eve would feel sad every time she thought about her dead sister, especially as no one—except perhaps her mother, although Faye would never openly admit to it—even believed she’d ever existed.

-Eve loved her twin brother unquestioningly, but he also infuriated her beyond measure.
+Eve loved her twin brother unquestioningly, but he also infuriated her.
 The thing she found most annoying about Alex was his capacity to be incredibly superficial.
 “I can’t believe you’re my twin sometimes, Alex.
-How is it that you can be so uninterested in anything deep or important, yet so obsessed with yourself?”
+How is it that you can be so uninterested in anything deep or important, and so obsessed with yourself?”
 Without Alex, however, Eve knew for sure that she wouldn’t be alive; Alex saved Eve’s life—literally and metaphorically—many times over the years.

 When they were still small, around three or four, the twins would sometimes dress in each other's clothes and pretend to be the other for a few hours.
-They learned a lot about who each other was through the innocence of this childhood game.
-Eve realized how difficult and unnatural it was for her to act positive and out-going, and how allowing that much energy and aliveness in her body felt so foreign and uncomfortable.
+They learned a lot about who they were through the innocence of this childhood game.
+Eve realized how difficult and unnatural it was for her to act positive and outgoing, and how allowing that much energy and aliveness in her body felt so foreign and uncomfortable.
 Alex learned how people tended to ignore or feel sorry for Eve because she was sad all the time, and how they tended not to engage with her because of her moodiness and negativity.

-Eve wasn’t sure when her melancholic mood had started, or where it had come from, but it felt like it had always been with her.
+Eve wasn’t sure where her melancholic mood had come from, but it felt like it had always been with her.
 It wasn’t like it came and went either; it was constant.
-She could be having the best time—screaming wildly with excitement on a rollercoaster, or roaring with laughter while watching the funniest movie—but Eve could always feel the sadness lurking just beneath the surface.
-It occurred to Eve one day that when she’d been made, an important piece—the happy piece—had been left out.
+She could be having the best time—screaming wildly with excitement on a rollercoaster or roaring with laughter while watching the funniest movie—but Eve could always still feel the sadness lurking just beneath the surface.
+It occurred to Eve one day that when she’d been made an important piece, the happy piece, had been left out.
 Maybe it’s there, Eve thought, but it’s defective, or it’s been put in the wrong way, or something.

-Apart from Alex, and perhaps Yantra—the twins live-in nanny when Alex and Eve were little—Eve could honestly say that no one in her life, Ken and Faye included, truly saw her or knew who she really was.
+Apart from Alex, and perhaps Yantra—the twins’ live-in nanny when Alex and Eve were little—Eve could honestly say that no one in her life, Ken and Faye included, truly saw her or knew who she really was.
 Not all the way.
-This realization fully landed for Eve when she was about to turn fifteen, and it resulted in the development of an all-pervading sense of being unseen by the whole world.
+This realization fully landed for Eve when she was about to turn fifteen, and it resulted in the development of an all-pervading sense of gloom for being unseen by the whole world.
 This made Eve feel even more like she didn’t belong anywhere, and that she didn’t matter.
-It also brought up deep existential questions for her: Why is everyone, including myself, so self-centered?
+It also brought up deep existential questions for her: Why is everyone, including myself, so self-centered, she thought?
 Why is there so much pain and suffering in the world?
 What's the point of life?
 Why should I keep on living at all?